Church of Saint John the Baptist, Ein Karem

 The Church of Saint John the Baptist is a Catholic church in Ein Karem, Jerusalem, that belongs to the Franciscan order.
 It was built at the site where Saint John the Baptist is believed to have been born.

-In 1941–42 the Franciscans excavated the area west of the church and monastery.
-Here they discovered graves, rock-cut chambers, wine presses and small chapels with mosaic tiling.
-The southern rock-cut chamber contained ceramic datable to a period stretching from approximately the first century BC till 70 AD, an interval that includes the presumed lifetime of Zechariah, Elizabeth and John.
+In 1941–42, Franciscan archaeologists excavated the area west of the church and monastery.
+Here they discovered habitation remains from the Early Roman period, the presumed lifetime of John and his parents, Zacharia and Elizabeth, as well as two small Christian chapels and wine presses from the Byzantine period.
 The community living here has been dated by the archaeological findings back to the Roman, Byzantine and Early Muslim periods.

-Most of the current church structure probably dates back to the 11th century, with the lower courses possibly dating to the Byzantine period (4th-7th century).
+F. M. Abel assessed in 1938 that most of the current church structure probably dates back to the 11th century, with the lower courses possibly dating to the Byzantine period (4th-7th century).

 History

 In 1941-42 the Franciscans excavated the area west of the church and monastery.
-Here they found Late Roman chambers and graves, and small Byzantine chapels and wine presses.
+Here they found Late Roman rock-cut chambers and graves, along with two small Byzantine chapels and wine presses.
 The community living here has been dated by the archaeological findings back to the Roman, Byzantine and Early Muslim periods.

-French archaeologist Abel (1878–1953) positioned that most of the current church probably dates back to the 11th century, with the lower courses possibly dating to the Byzantine period (4th-7th century).
+French archaeologist Abel (1878–1953) positioned that most of the current church probably dates back to the 11th century during the Early Muslim period, with the lower courses possibly dating to the Byzantine period (4th-7th century).